 If your dog is having difficulty breathing, you should visit a veterinarian immediately.
 A dog with cancer may have trouble breathing because of compression on the lungs by metastatic tumors or inhaled tumor cells.

 Cancer is a disease that affects the body’s cells and tissues, causing them to grow uncontrollably.
 It can spread throughout the body in various ways; some types of cancer spread through the lymphatic system or blood vessels while others use the bloodstream to travel from one part of the body to another.

 Strange Bleeding or Discharge

-If you notice blood in your dog’s stool, urine, vomit or around their eyes or mouth, it’s important to see a veterinarian as soon as possible.
-While some bleeding can be normal in dogs and isn’t cause for concern (such as when they’ve eaten something sharp), persistent bleeding could be due to an intestinal problem or a more serious issue like cancer.
+If you notice blood in your dog’s stool, urine, vomit, or around their eyes or mouth, it’s important to see a veterinarian as soon as possible.
+While some bleeding can be normal in dogs and isn’t cause for concern, persistent bleeding could be due to an intestinal problem or a more serious issue like cancer.

 Take a Deep Breath